esteil/atvfiles/README.txt

 0.5.0 (??)
 August ??, 2007
 * Fix extensions being stripped from non-filename titles.
 * Add file stacking and seamless playback.
+* Delay duration scanning until file playback.
+Files will show duration of 0 until they are played, or it is specified in the XML file.
+The detected duration will be saved regardless of if it's in the XML.

 0.4.0 (22) July 23, 2007
 * Add new icon from Telusman.
 * Proper music playback with fancy UI.